LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: How does the SDK ensure that sensitive information is transmitted to consumers securely?

 **A:** Security is an integral part of the software development processes at LivePerson.
-To protect the privacy of both consumers and the brand, the LiveEngage messaging SDK was designed with the strictest security measures.
+To protect the privacy of both consumers and the brand, the Conversational Cloud messaging SDK was designed with the strictest security measures.

 ### Q: Does the consumer have to initiate the first conversation?